PCI Compliant SIEM

 How Blumira meets these requirements: Blumira only uses PCI DSS-approved cloud-hosted solutions within Google Cloud Platform.
 Our on-site sensor limits access, as well as only performs limited actions, and the security of the host is managed by the organization.

 All Blumira data is encrypted and accessible only through role-based access controls.
 Blumira holds and analyzes audit logs for CDEs to ensure consistent authentication.
 Organizations can use this data to perform daily reviews within our Reporting dashboard, which includes access to all raw data gathered within the environment.

 Get Started With Blumira’s Free SIEM

-Blumira is a PCI-compliant SIEM with threat detection and response that alerts your team about critical cyber threats in real-time.
+Blumira provides a PCI-compliant SIEM platform with threat detection and response that alerts your team about critical cyber threats in real-time.